"How should we keep this Tai Snapper in the fridge? “Looking at the whole fish, I asked Toru, the executive chef at Yoshida Sushi in Hollywood.

 I remembered another Sushi Chef telling me about Ama-Ebi, Sweet Shrimp.
 He said Sweet Shrimp starts to taste better after two to three days in the fridge, compared to fresh ones.
 When fresh, the texture is nice and plump, like cooked shrimp, but the umami is less.
 When aged a couple of days, Sweet Shrimp indeed develops a sweeter umami flavor, the chef told me.
 The tradeoff is the texture goes down as time passes.
 The flesh gets softer, which affects how we sense the overall taste.

 I had no idea about fish aging even after I became a Sushi Chef until some chefs told me about it.
 I always thought the fresher the fish, the better it is and tastes but I learned that is not always the case.

-Then, there is another issue about fresh fish.
-Many customers told me and asked me about some restaurants carrying live fish in a fish tank like spot prawns, crabs, lobsters and such.
-The question is, "Are they fresh and do they taste good because they are alive?"
+Then, there is another issue with fresh fish.
+Many customers told me and asked me about some restaurants carrying live fish in a fish tank like spot prawns, crabs, lobsters, and such.
+The question is, "Are they fresh, and do they taste good because they are alive?"

 The answer is usually "No."